A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 | Long-term ROI | Increases yearly | Decreases yearly (ad costs rise) |

-Paid advertising is a valid channel — but sending paid traffic to a poor website wastes ad spend.
-The optimal strategy is a professional website first (to maximize conversion of all traffic), then paid advertising to supplement organic reach.
+Paid advertising is a valid channel, but sending paid traffic to a poor website wastes ad spend.
+The better strategy: professional website first (to maximize conversion of all traffic), then paid advertising to supplement organic reach.

 | Factor | Professional Website | Trade Shows |